Applications for 2026–2027 are open!

 BRYC does prioritize serving students from under-resourced families, and the majority of BRYC families report an adjusted gross income less than $65,000.
 However, students from families with higher household incomes are welcome and encouraged to apply and explain their interest in and “need for” BRYC in the application.
 Please see thebryc.org/eligibility for an infographic illustrating what it means to “have a need for BRYC.”

-To ensure BRYC remains free for those with greatest need, families reporting an adjusted gross income over $100,000 will be asked to make a one-time $500 donation to BRYC in lieu of a participation fee.
+To ensure BRYC remains free for those with greatest need, BRYC will request a participation fee from families reporting an adjusted gross income over $100,000.
 Please see the Income Verification section for more information.

 Why have BRYC’s eligibility requirements changed from previous years?